francisco-paulino/blog/_posts/2019-02-16-additional-blog-config.md

 Sign up using a Gmail account, for this purpose I used my personal Gmail account.

-This is the general data you need to submit, the most important settings here are the blog URL and the "https" setting.
+This is the general data you need to submit, the most important settings here are the blog URL and the "https" fields.

 <img src="{{ site.url }}{{ site.baseurl }}/images/googleanalytics_createaccount.PNG" alt="">

-These other settings are optional, I only enabled the less intrusive ones: Benchmarking and Technical Support
+These other settings are optional, I only enabled the less intrusive ones: Benchmarking and Technical Support.

 <img src="{{ site.url }}{{ site.baseurl }}/images/googleanalytics_datasharing.PNG" alt="">